 Most phishing attacks occur online – this isn’t, however, the only place they can occur.
 Phone phishing attacks are more uncommon, but they can and do happen.
 If you’re not sure whether or not a call is legitimate, don’t give them any information – instead, call the person or business they’re purporting to represent, after looking up their contact information yourself.

-We offer secure Winnipeg accounting services.
+At Compass Accounting, we offer secure accounting services in Winnipeg.
 We encourage many of our clients to move to cloud accounting – should you opt to do so (it really is the future of accounting), we highly recommend using MFA.
 The service providers we recommend all offer MFA – it’s absolutely essential for any business that wants to decrease the risk of being hacked.